lnden/animations/README.md

 # animations
-This is an animation library
+This is an animation library，Common animation effects

+### css-animation
+- breathingLight

+### js-animation